 First Dental Visit by Age 1!

-Many parents are surprised to find out that the American Academy of Pediatric Dentistry (AAPD) recommends that children visit a pediatric dentist by the time they are one year of age.
+Many parents are surprised to find out that the American Academy of Pediatric Dentistry (AAPD) recommends that children visit a dentist by the time they are one year of age.
 This is because tooth decay is the most common early childhood chronic disease.

 At your first visit, you should expect to discuss: